youennf/draft-ietf-avtcore-rtp-sframe/draft-thatcher-avtcore-rtp-sframe.md

 The media frame ID must be unique enough that a depacketizer may be able to differentiate the fragments of one media frame from another.
-The SSRC, timestamp, marker bit, CSRCs, and header extensions of the SFrame RTP packets MUST be the same as those of the output of the media-format-specific packetization The payload type of the SFrame RTP packets must be a payload type that indicates the payload is format defined in this document, and it must have a negotiated RTP clock rate that is the same as the media-format-specific RTP packet.
+The SSRC, timestamp, marker bit, CSRCs, and header extensions of the SFrame RTP packets MUST be the same as those of the output of the media-format-specific packetization.
+The payload type of the SFrame RTP packets must be a payload type that indicates the payload format defined in this document, and it must have a negotiated RTP clock rate that is the same as the media-format-specific RTP packet.